 Telehealth ADHD care offers the same quality of clinical support as in-person visits—without the commute, wait time, or added stress.
 You can get the help you need from the comfort of home.

-Our comprehensive range of treatment options is thoughtfully designed to provide a holistic solution for managing ADHD effectively and empowering individuals to thrive.
+A comprehensive range of treatment options is thoughtfully designed to provide a holistic approach to managing ADHD effectively and empowering individuals to thrive.

-We understand that things happen.
-If you need to cancel an appointment, please reach out to our support team at support@adhdadvisor.org In order to receive credit for a canceled appointment, we require 24 hour notice.
+If you need to cancel an assessment, please reach out to the support team at support@adhdadvisor.org In order to receive credit for a canceled assessment, minimum of 24 hours’ notice is required to receive credit for a canceled assessment.

 The initial assessment is based on the standard symptoms, behavior and problems that people with ADHD suffer with.
-Should you not have any issues that we look out for, it is unlikely that you need to be diagnosed.
+Your provider may not diagnose you if you are not demonstrating signs of ADHD.

 Expect a quick and supportive process: fill out an intake form, speak with a provider, complete an assessment, and receive a treatment plan tailored to your needs.